tatonetti-lab/h2o/README.md

 2. Patient demographics
 3. Family identifiers
 4. Pedigree file
+5. Covariates file (optional)
+6. Household file (optional)

+Note, the script is dependent on column order and not column title.
+For example in the trait file below, the first column needs to include the patient identifier, it does not need to be titled ptid though (pid, individual_id etc are all fine.)

 ### Trait File

 The trait file is a gzipped tab delimited file containing three columns: `ptid`, `pheno`, and `value`.
 The `ptid` is a local identifier for the patient.
 The `pheno` is a unique identifier for the trait (e.g. an ICD9/10 code, a LOINC code, or a local identifier).
-The `value` is either `1`, `0`, or `NA` if the trait is dichotomous or the quantitative value if the trait is quantiative (again with `NA` used if the value is unknown).
+The `value` is either `1` or`0` if the trait is dichotomous or the quantitative value if the trait is quantiative (unknown patients should be excluded from the trait file, but can be included in the pedigree and family file).
 Note that all individuals in the pedigree that are not in the trait file will be assigned `NA` as the trait value.

 More than one trait can be coded in a single trait file.
 In this case SOLARStrap will run heritability estimates for all traits in the file.

 `gzcat example/rhinitis/67_trait_data.txt.gz | head`